 At some point in your evolution as a photographer you probably want to sell your photos.
 Here is everything you need to know on how to earn money with your photography and how to shoot photos that are sellable.

-There are probably a tons of reasons why you might want to sell your photos.
+There are probably a ton of reasons why you might want to sell your photos.
 Sometimes it’s just to get a little bit of money back to finance your hobby by being able to buy new equipment or to pay for the travels you are doing to get different stuff in front of your lens.
-Or you just might want to get a better feedback for your work as an artist when you feel, that a like on Facebook or Instagram isn’t enough anymore.
-Hearing somebody say that this is a great photo you took is more than often meaningless (especially if it’s only a like via social media where somebody saw your photo for 1 second, liked it and now is scrolling down to the next one), but having somebody that is willing to pay for your photo tells a completely different story.
-In this part of your journey as a photographer you are more like an entrepreneur, who needs to get and think further than just asking friends if they like an idea they have.
-Building a startup and investing money, time and a lot of hard work into an idea that your friends liked is probably not the smartest thing you can do.
+Or you just might want to get better feedback for your work as an artist when you feel, that a like on Facebook or Instagram isn’t enough anymore.
+Hearing somebody say that this is a great photo you took is more than often meaningless (especially if it’s only a like via social media where somebody saw your photo for 1 second, liked it, and now is scrolling down to the next one), but having somebody that is willing to pay for your photo tells a completely different story.
+In this part of your journey as a photographer, you are more like an entrepreneur, who needs to get and think further than just asking friends if they like an idea they have.
+Building a startup and investing money, time, and a lot of hard work into an idea that your friends like is probably not the smartest thing you can do.
 Not because they are lying on purpose, but because they don’t want to hurt you.
 If you ask them for money to pay upfront for your idea, you might get completely different answers.
-In my opinion the same effect applies to photography, so you might ask them for money in exchange for a print the next time they are totally amazed by one of your photos. ;-)
+In my opinion, the same effect applies to photography, so you might ask them for money in exchange for a print the next time they are totally amazed by one of your photos. ;-)

 Getting a lot of positive feedback for your photos might be nice, but asking those people to buy a print often tells a different story.
 I tried it with this photo from Cologne and it got sold at least a few times, but of course not by the people that liked it the most.